-The Noise Project appreciates City Council member AnderBois’ willingness to address noise and other toxic emissions and their adverse effects on residents, landscaping workers, and the environment, and supported several elements of the original amendment, including seasonal regulation, an immediate prohibition on municipal use, and an eventual city-wide prohibition.
+The Noise Project appreciated Councilmember AnderBois’ willingness to address noise and other toxic emissions and their adverse effects on residents, landscaping workers, and the environment, and supported several elements of the original amendment, including seasonal regulation, an immediate prohibition on municipal use, and an eventual city-wide prohibition.

-- The unconscionably glacial timeline to transition to more sustainable landscaping, the start of which was moved up by a year in the new version passed in the first vote by the City Council
+- The unconscionably glacial timeline to transition to more sustainable landscaping — the start of which was further delayed in the final version passed by the City Council.

-- Absence of any weekly regulation — leafblowers can still be used seven days a week
+- Absence of any weekly regulation — gas leafblowers can still be used seven days a week, giving residents no respite from their toxic emissions, including noise.

-- Glaringly deficient enforcement provisions — Regulations are only effective if they’re enforced
+- Glaringly deficient enforcement provisions — Regulations are only effective if they’re enforced, and the ordinance is case study in the structural non-enforcement.

-As originally written in 2024, the amendment took absolutely no action on gas leafblowers for over two years (until 2028), which was recently shortened by one year to 2027, and still doesn’t actually prohibit them until 2033 — nearly eight years after its introduction!
+As finally passed, the 2025 ordinance takes absolutely no action on gas leafblowers for over two years (until 2028), at which point it regulates only city employees and contractors; delays any restrictions on landscapers and residents — the primary source of gas-leafblower emissions — until 2030, and still doesn’t actually prohibit them until 2033 — nearly eight years after its introduction!

-We welcome the accelerated implementation of the seasonal restrictions, but the overall timeline remains the same and as such continues to represent an unconscionable delay in a total prohibition, and thus a perpetuation of the adverse effects that the amendment itself makes clear.
+We condemn both the delayed implementation of seasonal restrictions and eight-year timeline as an unconscionable delay in regulation and prohibition, and thus a willful perpetuation of the adverse health and environmental effects that the ordinance itself cites as its reason for enacting.

-As a Nature Conservancy manager and long-time ecological activist, Councilmember AnderBois knows that every year that environmental action is delayed dooms people and ecosystems to irreparable harm, and merely rewards those whose sole stance is opposing any and all efforts at sustainability.
+As a Nature Conservancy manager and self-identified environmental activist, Councilmember AnderBois clearly knows that every year that action is delayed dooms people and ecosystems to irreparable harm, and merely rewards those whose sole stance is opposing any and all efforts at sustainability.1

-This is obviously a further step in the right direction, but it still should not take six years to finally rid the city’s residents, landscaping workers, and environment of the toxic emissions produced by incompletely burning a mixture of gasoline and oil (and spilling some portion of it each time they‘re refueled).
+Simply put, it still should not take nearly eight years to finally rid the city’s residents, landscaping workers, and environment of the toxic emissions produced by incompletely burning a mixture of gasoline and oil (and spilling some portion of it each time they‘re refueled).

-AnderBois stated prior to the Environment Committee’s September 2025 vote to approve the revised amendment that she was trying to balance the interests of the public and landscapers, but her insistence on retaining the amendment’s eight-year timeline fails to do that, as supporting the relatively small number of PVD-based landscapers is not a sufficiently countervailing public interest.
+Prior to the City Council Environment Committee’s September 2025 vote to approve the revised amendment, AnderBois stated that she was trying to balance the interests of the public and landscapers, but the ordinance’s eight-year timeline clearly fails to do that by allowing a relatively small number of non-resident landscapers to counteract the far broader public interest of city residents.

-Moreover, the original version of her amendment prohibited the use of gas-fueled leafblowing equipment by city workers and contractors, but the revised version actually allows them to continue doing until 2033, thereby squandering an opportunity to not only lead by example, but further curtail the adverse effects.
-That is hardly balancing the interests of small business.
+Moreover, the original version of her amendment prohibited the use of gas-fueled leafblowers by city workers and contractors once it came into effect, but the revised version actually allows them to continue until 2033, thereby squandering the opportunity to lead by example — similarly unbalancing the public interest.

-A timeline that actually reflects broad public-health and environmental concerns rather than narrow commercial interests would have brought the ordinance amendment to a full City Council vote by Spring 2025, commenced a prohibition on city agency / contractor use of gas-burning leafblowers on Jan.
-1, 2026, banned their commercial sale (see below) and restricted their use to the Fall as of Jan.
+A timeline that actually balances broad public-health and environmental interests with narrow commercial ones would have brought the ordinance to a full City Council vote by Spring 2025, commenced a prohibition on city agency / contractor use of gas-burning leafblowers on Jan.
+1, 2026, banned their commercial sale (see below) and restricted their use to an Autumn window as of Jan.
 1, 2027, and implemented a total prohibition of gas leafblower use no later than Jan.
-1, 2028 — five years earlier than currently proposed.
+1, 2028 — five years earlier than currently proposed, and by the start of the current ordinance’s initial restrictions.

 2. Seasonal regulation, but no weekly limits